 - Dance/NYC anticipates making 30-40 grants in the second round, totaling $100,000, in the month of August.

 ABOUT OUR FOUNDATION PARTNERS

-The Coronavirus Dance Relief Fund was made possible by a coalition of foundations including the Howard Gilman Foundation, the Mertz Gilmore Foundation, the Arnhold Foundation, the Ford Foundation, the NYC COVID-19 Response & Impact Fund in The New York Community Trust, the New York Community Trust, the Stavros Niarchos Foundation, the Doris Duke Charitable Foundation, the Geraldine R. Dodge Foundation, the Jerome Robbins Foundation, the GKV Foundation, and the Harkness Foundation for Dance.
+The Coronavirus Dance Relief Fund was made possible by a coalition of foundations including the New York Community Trust, the Howard Gilman Foundation, the Mertz Gilmore Foundation, the Arnhold Foundation, the Ford Foundation, the NYC COVID-19 Response & Impact Fund in The New York Community Trust, the Booth Ferris Foundation, the Stavros Niarchos Foundation, the Doris Duke Charitable Foundation, the Geraldine R. Dodge Foundation, the Jerome Robbins Foundation, the GKV Foundation, and the Harkness Foundation for Dance.

 The Arnhold Foundation was founded in 1988 and is the philanthropic legacy of Henry Arnhold.
 The foundation supports performing arts, higher education, international affairs and health, prioritizing institutions operating in the greater New York area.
 The foundation's dance grantmaking supports a range of dance organizations in addition to supporting dance education, advocacy and programs.

 The Booth Ferris Foundation was established in 1957 under the wills of Willis H. Booth and his wife, Chancie Ferris Booth.
 The Foundation supports arts and culture organizations, including parks and gardens, located in New York City and working directly to enhance the vibrancy and cultural richness of New York City.